Deb580/Sprint4MonopolyProject/README.md

 - Model: Handles all game data
 - View: Graphical User Interface
 - Controller: Bridges Model and View

 **Singleton Pattern** is used in the Banker, GameBoard, Deck, Dice, and Game

+## Progress Report
+The majority of the project works correctly.
+The way that some of the controllers are implemented causes the gameplay when inside of the GUI to be incorrect.
+While the logic of the actual game passes all of the tests, that implementation still needs adjustment.

 ## Contributors